 Another term in usage is ‘compactum’ to mean a compact Hausdorff space (even when ‘compact’ is not used to imply Hausdorffness).

 The direct image of a compact subspace under a continuous map is compact.
-A topological space becomes a bornological set by taking the bounded sets to be subsets with compact closure, and under this bornology, every continuous function is a bounded map.
+A topological space becomes a bornological set by taking the bounded sets to be subsets contained in some compact subspace, and under this bornology, every continuous function is a bounded map.

 For proper base change theorem e.g.